NeighborGoods-LibSoc/neighbor-goods/README.md

 3. SignUp - self explanatory
 4. FAQ/About/Community Agreement - pages offering more in depth information about the platform, and the node being viewed.
 5. Inventory - a collection of all open offers and requests listed on the node, along with search tools to find what a user needs.
 6. Item Management View - the page displays a single item in full.
-Items are borrowed from this page.
+Things are borrowed from this page.
 7. Item Offerings - allows for the offering of new items to the network.
 8. User Profile - the main page for users to manage their own profiles.
 Includes their own stats and history of actions involving them, along with outstanding commitments.
 9. Dashboard - AKA home page.
 The starting page for users who have logged in.